 Despite this drawback, I still find this ceramic cookware set a must-buy.
 It’s safe, easy to clean, nonstick and energy-saving.
 The advantages far outweigh the disadvantages so you’re getting more than what you pay for.

-- Good bang for your buck, 16-piece set is available for under $90
+- Good bang for your buck

 - Available in many shades